EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/api.md

 ### Web API

-Go to: /pages/Chandler/sendevent?event=EVENTNAME&value=VALUE  to send an event titled "http:EVENTNAME" to Chandler.
+POST to: /pages/Chandler/sendevent?event=EVENTNAME&value=VALUE  to send an event titled "http:EVENTNAME" to Chandler.

 You need the "api.chandler.sendevent" permission for this.